shkz-x/windows-hacking-stuff/README.md

 ### 💼 Contributions

 Contributions are welcome!
-Please open a pull request, ensuring no licensing restrictions apply." > README.md
+Please open a pull request, ensuring no licensing restrictions apply.